Skip to content

 Inside the Cable: How Each Type Works

 The key distinction is in the electronics.
 Passive DAC has none — signal quality degrades with every millimeter of copper.
-ACC adds analog equalization (CTLE) that amplifies and reshapes the signal, boosting reach to 3–5 m without fully regenerating it.
+ACC adds analog equalization (CTLE) that amplifies and reshapes the signal, boosting reach to 3–5m.
 But AEC goes further: it uses digital retimer chips with full Clock and Data Recovery (CDR) at each end, completely regenerating a clean signal.
-This compensates for over 38–40 dB of channel loss, enabling reliable links up to 7 meters — and recently, Marvell and Infraeo demonstrated a 9-meter 800G AEC at the OCP Global Summit.
+This compensates for over 38–40 dB of channel loss, enabling reliable links up to 7 meters — recently, Marvell and Infraeo demonstrated a 9-meter 800G AEC at the OCP Global Summit.

 Market Momentum